Enterprise-CMCS/macpro-mdct-mfp/README.md

 On a push to the repository or opening a pull request the [deploy.yml](https://github.com/Enterprise-CMCS/macpro-mdct-mfp/blob/main/.github/workflows/deploy.yml) file runs.
 This script sets up and does a number of things.
 For a simple push it's mostly checking code coverage.

-Upon opening a pull request into the main branch the scripts will also trigger a Cypress E2E and an A11y step to ensure that the code quality is still passing the End-to-End and accessibility tests.
+Upon opening a pull request into the main branch the scripts will also trigger a Playwright E2E and accessibility test step to verify the deployed build.

 ## Deployments